 100 Best of the Decade – Part 5

 Finally, the last section for this blog feature.
-I have been a working photographer for 25 years.
-The last year and a half at the Univeristy of Tennessee has seen the biggest transformation of my portfolio.
+I have been a working photographer for 25 years and last year and a half at the Univeristy of Tennessee has seen the biggest transformation of my portfolio.
 It is amazing to be at a job that allows me to melt the different parts of my career as a photojournalist, portrait and adversting photographer on a daily basis.
-Needless to say, these last 20 images were the hardest to narrow down.
+That being said, the last 20 images of this decade were the hardest to narrow down.

 Sometimes you show up for an assignment and things are not working in your favor.
 This was one of those days.
 The weather outside was gray and nasty.
 So a clean blue sky portrait was out of play.
-What I decided to do was place a light outside the kitchen window with a warming gel.
-This would imitate a nice golden morning light to give the photo a nice warm feeling.
+What I decided to do was place a light outside the kitchen window with a warming gel on it.
+This would imitate that nice golden morning light.
 I thought it worked out well.

 Kathy Keefer was featured in The American Legion Magazine for a story about Fort McClellan veterans fight for recognition and VA care.
 Keefer and her family have suffered a long list of unusual health problems consistent with exposure to toxic chemicals since she served at Fort McClellan, Ala., adjacent to one of the most contaminated places in the country.